aspect-build/bazel-examples/README.bazel.md

 - Run `bazel run format path/to/file` to re-format a single file.
 - Run `pre-commit install` to auto-format changed files on `git commit`; see https://pre-commit.com/.

+## Linting code

+We use [rules_lint](https://github.com/aspect-build/rules_lint) to run linting tools using Bazel's aspects feature.
+Linters produce report files, which are cached like any other Bazel actions.
+Printing the report files to the terminal can be done in a couple ways, as follows.

+### With Aspect CLI

+The [`lint` command](https://docs.aspect.build/cli/commands/aspect_lint) is provided by Aspect CLI but is *not* part of the Bazel CLI provided by Google.
+It collects the correct report files, presents them with nice colored boundaries, gives you interactive suggestions to apply fixes, produces a matching exit code, and more.

+- Run `bazel lint //...` to check for lint violations.

+See comments on https://github.com/aspect-build/bazel-examples/pull/335 for some examples of how to exercise the linters.

+### With vanilla Bazel

+Aspect CLI makes the developer experience for linting a lot nicer, but it's not required.

+1. Run `bazel build --config=lint //...` to produce lint reports.
+  (See the `build:lint` lines in `.bazelrc` for the flags this config option expands to.)
+1. Print the resulting reports, for example a simplistic one-liner using `find` looks like:
+  `find $(bazel info bazel-bin) -name "*AspectRulesLint*report" -exec cat {} \; `

+For a more robust developer experience, see the [sample shell script](https://github.com/aspect-build/rules_lint/blob/main/example/lint.sh) in the rules_lint example.

 ## Installing dev tools

 For developers to be able to run a CLI tool without needing manual installation: